yutaf/dotfiles/README.md

 4. Install NeoBundles
   `$ vim`
   `:NeoBundleInstall`
-5. (optional)Create and Edit ~/.user.sh
+5. (optional)Create ~/.bashrc.user.sh and edit it
-  i.e. Write $PATH, alias or something
+  if you have something you don't want to publish
-  which you don't wanna publish
+  or which belongs to its own environment
-  or which stick to its own environment
+  i.e. $PATH, alias etc...

 That's all.